Unframed version suitable for printing

 DVD-RAM / UDF2 Compatible Driver

-The digital 0s and 1s read at the hardware level must be interpreted into the DVD-RAM's directory and file structure:
+The digital 0s & 1s read at hardware level must be interpreted as a DVD-RAM's file structure:

-This is usually the role of a driver.
-DVD-RAM is a sub-specification of Universal Disk Format2 (UDF2), so in theory any UDF2-compatible drivers should be able to read the drive, but in practice it appears to be less clear cut than that.
+This is the role of a driver.
+DVD-RAM is a sub-specification of Universal Disk Format2 (UDF2), so in theory any UDF2-compatible driver should read the drive, but in practice this doesn't always happen.

 In general, in Windows, there does not seem to be a guaranteed way of getting this to work, but here are some tips for how to approach troubleshooting: